 Overall, we feel that this section confuses the notion of 'best' with 'biggest' ie 'more' is always the right option, without considering what we are actually trying to achieve.
-In our view, the needs of Oxfordshire residents should be prioritised, followed by consideration of how the county can also contribute to the broader UK economy.
+In our view, the needs of Oxfordshire residents should be prioritised, followed by consideration of how the County can also contribute to the broader UK economy.
+What is needed is higher quality growth replacing lower quality and this is exactly the area with better qualified people and a so far largely unspoilt environment where people will be capable of it and businesses willing to provide it.

-Draft Objective 5: To establish the right conditions to sustain and strengthen the role of Oxfordshire in the UK economy by building on our key strengths and assets. as a seedbed for innovation.
-High tech industry will be important, but support for the rural and agri-economy equally so.
+Draft Objective 5: To establish the right conditions to sustain and strengthen the role of Oxfordshire in the UK economy by building on our key strengths and assets.as a seedbed for innovation.
+High tech and high margin businesses will be the key, but major support for the rural and agri-economy equally important.

-Draft Objective 6: To create maintain a prosperous, successful and enterprising economy, but ensuring the with benefits felt are shared by all Oxfordshire residents, in both urban and rural areas, and that this is delivered within Oxfordshire's environmental and social capacity.
+Draft Objective 6: To create maintain a prosperous, successful and enterprising economy, but ensuring the with benefits felt are shared by all Oxfordshire residents, in both urban and rural areas, and that this is delivered within Oxfordshire's capacity to protect and enhance the environment and maintain social cohesion locally as well as County- and district-wide.